-In 2000 and 2001, NATO and the United Nations also cooperated successfully in containing major ethnic discord in southern Serbia and preventing a full-blown civil war in the Republic of North Macedonia (then known as the former Yugoslav Republic of Macedonia).
+In 2000 and 2001, NATO and the United Nations also cooperated successfully in containing major ethnic discord in southern Serbia and preventing a full-blown civil war in North Macedonia (then known as the former Yugoslav Republic of Macedonia).

 Cooperation between NATO and the UN is playing a key role in Afghanistan.
 The Alliance formally took over the International Security Assistance Force (ISAF), a UN-mandated force, in August 2003.
 Originally tasked with helping to provide security in and around Kabul, ISAF was subsequently authorised by a series of UN Security Council Resolutions to expand its presence into other regions of the country to extend the authority of the central government and to facilitate development and reconstruction.

 NATO and ISAF worked closely with the United Nations Assistance Mission in Afghanistan (UNAMA) and other international actors that are supporting governance, reconstruction and development.
 The close cooperation took place in various settings, in Afghanistan as well as in UN and NATO capitals.
-It included co-membership of the Joint Coordination and Monitoring Board (JCMB) overseeing the implementation of the internationally endorsed Afghanistan Compact, co-chairmanship together with the Afghan Government of the Executive Steering Committee for Provincial Reconstruction Teams, and other joint Afghan-international community bodies.
+It included co-membership of the Joint Coordination and Monitoring Board (JCMB) overseeing the implementation of the internationally endorsed Afghanistan Compact, co-chairing together with the Afghan Government the Executive Steering Committee for Provincial Reconstruction Teams, and other joint Afghan-international community bodies.
+Steering Committee for Provincial Reconstruction Teams, and other joint Afghan-international community bodies.

 NATO and the UN continue consulting closely on their respective postures in Afghanistan.
 NATO is keeping the UN well informed on the Resolute Support Mission.